 Watlington House – History

-Watlington_House_litho_print_11-535x390The rear, western part of the building was built in 1688 for Samuel and Anne Watlington, whilst the eastern part, fronting onto Watlington Street, is said to date from 1763.
-Samuel Watlington served as mayor of Reading in 1695 and again in 1711.
+Watlington_House_litho_print_11-535x390The rear, western part of the building was built in 1688 for Samuel and Anne Watlington, their initials and the date may be seen on the rainwater hopper boxes on the north and south sides of the house.
+The eastern part, fronting onto Watlington Street, is thought to date from 1763.
+Samuel Watlington served as Mayor of Reading in 1695 and again in 1711.

 In 1877 the house became the first home of the newly founded Kendrick Girls School.
 The school remained on the site until 1927, when they moved to their current location on the corner of Sidmouth Street and London Road.
-During their stay they erected a corrugated iron hall in the garden, which still stands.
+During their stay they erected a corrugated iron hall in the garden, which today is hired by many groups.

 A Piece of Reading Abbey

-Reading AbbeyMany houses in Reading retain flint in the building walls which is believed to come from Reading Abbey and their is clear evidence of this within the Walls for Watlington House.
-We know that Robert Watlington was commissioned to clear the remains from Reading Abbey, the remaining items mostly being timber & flint.
-In the oldest part of Watlington House an ancient Stone Plinth has been set in the wall in the area once used by TOC Chapel, this Stone Plinth was found on the premises whilst restoration work was completed, whether taken by Robert Watlington we cannot be certain, we do however know this to be from Reading Abbey and so this make the Plinth an important piece of skilled stone work.
+Reading AbbeyMany houses in Reading retain flint in the building walls which is believed to come from Reading Abbey.
+There is clear evidence of this within the Walls for Watlington House.
+Robert Watlington was commissioned to clear the remains from Reading Abbey, the remaining items mostly being timber & flint.
+In the oldest part of Watlington House an ancient Stone Plinth has been set in the wall in the area once used by Toc H Chapel.
+The Stone Plinth was found on the premises when restoration work was undertaken, it is believed to be from Reading Abbey, which makes the Plinth an important piece of skilled stone work.

 The first Kendrick School